theidioticdev/oxwm-dotfile/README.md

 # OXWM Dotfile

-OXWM setup I use daily, feek free to use it!
+OXWM setup I use daily, feel free to use it!
 ---

 ## Screenshots